Laravel-Backpack/docs/4.2-dev/crud-fields.md

 ![CRUD Field - relationship fetch with inline create](https://backpackforlaravel.com/uploads/docs-4-2/fields/relationship_inlineCreate.gif)

 If you are using the Fetch operation to get the entries, you're already halfway there.
-In addition to using Fetch as instructed in the section above, you only need two additional steps:
+In addition to using Fetch as instructed in the section above, you should perform two additional steps:

 **Step 1.** Add `inline_create` to your field definition in **the current CrudController**: